-Our briefing on Returning to Practice provides information on returning to practice after a period of absence, or if you did not enter practice for a significant period after obtaining an approved qualification.
-It outlines the requirements of the registration body - the Health Professions Council - and offers practical advice and suggestions so that you feel confident about the steps you need to take.
+Our Returning to Practice publication provides information on returning to practice after a period of absence, or if you did not enter practice for a significant period after obtaining an approved qualification.
+It outlines the requirements of the registration body - the Health and Care Professions Council (HCPC) and offers practical advice and suggestions so that you feel confident about the steps you need to take.

 Download Returning to Practice

-Visit the Health Professions Council (HPC) website for more information:
+Visit the Health and Care Professions Council website: www.hpc-uk.org

 Frequently Asked Questions (FAQs) for returning to practice

-The FAQs will be useful if you are returning to practice after a career break, planning a career break or supervising a return to practice.
+The FAQs will be useful if you are returning to practice after a career break, planning a career break or supervising a person who is returning to practice.

 Download FAQs for Returning to Practice